 - the death of a child while being educated and cared for by the education and care service or following an incident while being educated and cared for by an education and care service

-- any incident involving serious injury or trauma to, or illness of, a child while being educated and cared for by a service which a reasonable person would consider required urgent medical attention from a registered medical practitioner; or for which the child attended, or ought reasonably to have attended, a hospital
+- any incident involving serious injury or trauma to, or illness of, a child while being educated and cared for by an education and care service which a reasonable person would consider required urgent medical attention from a registered medical practitioner; or for which the child attended, or ought reasonably to have attended, a hospital

-- any circumstance where a child being educated and cared for by the service:
+- any circumstance where a child being educated and cared for by the education and care service:

-- appears to be missing or cannot be accounted for
+- appears to be missing or cannot be accounted for; or

-- appears to have been taken or removed from the service premises in a manner that contravenes the National Regulations
+- appears to have been taken or removed from the education and care service premises in a manner that contravenes the National Regulations; or

-- is mistakenly locked in or out of the service premises or any part of the premises.
+- is mistakenly locked in or out of the education and care service premises or any part of the premises.

 Notifying the Department of an incident or complaint